The Core is an opportunity to inquire into the fundamental aspects of being and our relationship with God, nature and our fellow human beings.

 Popular Searches

 William A. Solemene was a long time Dallas advertising executive.
 He was generous in his philanthropy and active in civic service and party politics.
 In sponsoring this scholarship, the William A. Solemene Charitable Foundation wishes to honor the spirit of active citizenship and love of country that was such an important part of his life.
-Through the generosity of the Foundation, the University of Dallas has been able to award over the past five years $175,000 in scholarships apportioned to multiple students.
+Through the generosity of the Foundation, the University of Dallas has been able to award over the past eight years $250,000 in scholarships apportioned to multiple students.

 Once again, the Solemene Charitable Foundation has contributed $25,000 to be apportioned among the authors of the top two or three essays.
 Submission requirements and the topic and prompt for the essay are listed below.